 Delete — Tattoo Removal & Laser Salon

-At Delete Tattoo Removal, we use the PicoWay Laser for removing tattoos.
-This revolutionary new technology has cut the number of treatments needed to remove a tattoo in half for many of our patients.
-Please schedule a consulation with us today to see how many treatments you would need to remove your unwanted ink.
+At Delete Tattoo Removal in Phoenix, we use the PicoWay Laser for removing tattoos.
+This revolutionary new technology has cut the number of treatments needed to make tattoo removal smooth and uncomplicated for many of our patients.
+Please schedule a consultation with us today to see how many treatments you would need to remove your unwanted ink.